rafal42/cdk-iac-learning/README.md

 Lessons learned:

+1. `cdk bootstrap` is required to start, which creates an S3 bucket for holding infra state.
-1. Non-empty DynamoDB table is not removed upon `cdk destroy`
+2. Non-empty DynamoDB table is not removed upon `cdk destroy`